Strategy-proof Market Segmentation against Price Discrimination: Model

 \paragraph{Solution Concept.}

-We first introduce how we model the individual deviation.
-With $N$ consumers, the market share of an individual consumer is $\varepsilon=\frac{1}{N}\rightarrow0^+$, which is small but non-negligible.
-When approximating discrete consumers with a continuum framework, each individual consumer in the discrete setting corresponds to a positive but infinitesimal measure of consumers in the continuous setting.\footnote{This framework can also be understood through the following analogy.
-In discrete consumer models, each individual is the ``smallest" set with a positive market share.
-Correspondingly, in continuous consumer models, this ``smallest" set is represented by an infinitesimal yet positive measure of consumers.}
+We now describe how we model individual deviations in the continuum framework.
+The key challenge is that a single consumer has zero Lebesgue measure and therefore cannot affect prices.
+To address this, we draw on the correspondence between discrete and continuous settings.
+In a market with $N$ consumers, each individual holds a market share of $\varepsilon = \frac{1}{N}$: small but non-negligible.
+In the continuum limit, we represent an individual consumer as a set of consumers with infinitesimal but strictly positive measure.\footnote{In the discrete model (see \autoref{Section:Discrete}), the smallest set with a positive market share is a single consumer.
+The continuum analogue is a measurable set whose measure can be made arbitrarily small but remains strictly positive.} A \emph{unilateral deviation} then corresponds to such a set switching from one market segment to another.

-We begin by defining the profitable deviation of a positive measure of consumers.
-Only when the measure of consumers is positive can such deviation fundamentally change the market segmentation, the prices, the consumer surplus, and the producer surplus.
+We formalize this by defining a profitable deviation for a positive-measure set of consumers.
+The restriction to positive measure is essential: only such a deviation can alter the composition of market segments and, consequently, prices and surplus.